ovesnel/HOLPRG-2002/docs/tasks/task1/step6.rst

 Docker provides utilities to simplify things with the use of Docker compose.
 With Docker compose, we define a YAML file with all the instructions to launch our application and execute just as single command to run the application.

-Lets create a docker-compose.yml file with the instructions on how to run our application:
+Lets create a ``docker-compose.yml`` file in the root of your repository with the instructions on how to run our application:

 .. literalinclude:: reference/docker-compose.yaml
    :language: YAML

-Place this file in the root of your repository.

 Lets now start our container with docker-compose using the following command: